jacoblapworth/akahu-sdk-swift/src/react/compositions.md

 These compositional templates provide common page layouts with responsive behaviour.

-We recommend putting in as a child of the app as an adjacent next sibling to a page header component.
+We recommend implementing compositions as a child of the app and an adjacent next sibling to a page header component.
+For a full description of the configuration options and responsive behaviour of different compositions, please see the Guide.